Veneration of Mary in the Catholic Church: Marian shrines and patronages

-In the Roman Catholic Church a shrine is a church or sacred place which receives many faithful pilgrims for a specific pious reason.
+In the Catholic Church, a shrine is a church or sacred place which receives many faithful pilgrims for a specific pious reason.
 The local ordinary must approve the shrine.

-Marian shrines account for major veneration centers and pilgrimage sites for Roman Catholics.
+Marian shrines account for major veneration centers and pilgrimage sites for Catholics.
 According to Bishop Francesco Giogia, at the end of the 20th century, the most visited Catholic shrine in the world was that of the Virgin of Guadalupe in Mexico City.
 In third place was Our Lady of Aparecida in Brazil, with the non-Marian shrine of San Giovanni Rotondo in second place.
 The visual effect of Marian pilgrimages can be dramatic, e.g. on May 13 and October 13 of each year close to one million Catholic pilgrims walk the country road that leads to the Sanctuary of Our Lady of Fátima.
 Around 2 million pilgrims journey up Tepeyac hill on December 12 each year to visit the Basilica of Our Lady of Guadalupe.
 While in 1968 Aparecida had about four million pilgrims, the number has since reached eight million pilgrims per year.